tuantranquang0607/Pacman/README.md

 # Pacman-Project

-I embarked on an exciting journey to explore the realm of game development for the first time.
-I was drawn to a unique project that allowed me to leverage my existing knowledge of JavaScript, a language predominantly used for web development.<br>
-The game I built is based on the Dijkstra algorithm, an intriguing and challenging concept.
-The development process involved the use of HTML, CSS, and JavaScript, and was guided by an informative tutorial I found on YouTube.
-This project blended simplicity and uniqueness, aligning perfectly with my goal of starting with a manageable yet distinctive game for my first venture into game development.
-The choice of JavaScript as the primary language further allowed me to strengthen my skills in a familiar environment.<br>
-I am eager to continue this journey, learning and growing as I delve deeper into the fascinating world of game development.<br><br>
+On my first venture into game development, I created a unique game using JavaScript, HTML, CSS, and the Dijkstra algorithm.
+This project, guided by a YouTube tutorial, was a perfect blend of simplicity and uniqueness, allowing me to strengthen my JavaScript skills in a familiar environment.
+This exciting journey has sparked my eagerness to continue learning and growing in game development.<br><br>

 Live Demo: https://tuantranquang0607.github.io/Pacman-Project/<br>
 Source: https://youtu.be/GXlckaGr0Eo?si=sDRkd0VmS34F9A-z <br>